Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-fullscreen-header-image.md

 Fullscreen header images are a trendy topic in web development.
 I quite like the effect of having a full-screen section that shows a big image.

-In this article, we'll check out how to create the following two effects in Tailwind CSS.
+In this article, we'll check how to create the following two effects in Tailwind CSS.

 1. Full-screen image tag
 2. Full-screen background image